 Introducing the Form

 Taming the Tiger (Gung Gee Fook Fu Kuen), is an ancient Hung Gar kung fu form that came into my life just after high school.
-It was taught to me by Sihing Daniel Howard in the gymnasium of Clatsop Community College.
+It was taught to me by Sihing Daniel Howard in the gymnasium of Clatsop Community College located in Astoria, Oregon.
 While Daniel was my instructor, he was not a master.
 Hung Gar traditionally does not have a belt system, so titles like sihing is a traditional formality that means older brother.
 Sihing taught me one of the oldest forms in Hung Gar that originated from the Southern Shaolin temple, which was destroyed by the Ching dynasty in the 17th century.
-Legend says there were the Five Elders of Shaolin that survived the famed monastery before it was burnt down.
+Legend says, that the Five Elders of Shaolin survived and fled the famed monastery before it was burnt down.

 Jee Sin was the Chan Buddhist master of the temple who had five pupils that became the Five Family Elders.
 One of the five is Hung Hei-gun, who later founded Hung Ga or Hung Gar.
 The other four also became founders of their own systems.
 Taming the Tiger is the first of the four pillars of Hung Gar and is thought to have originated from Jee Sin who passed it down to Hung Hei-gun.
 It took me two years to get to the first pillar of Hung Gar, which would be the last form that I learned from Sihing before I transferred to the U of O. Not too long after I left Astoria, Sihing Dan also parted ways by moving to San Francisco.